FastyBird/ns-panel-connector/docs/Home.md

 A sub-device is an entity which represent a device which is connected to **Sonoff NS Panel** via [Zigbee](https://en.wikipedia.org/wiki/Zigbee) network

-> NOTE: Only Zigbee devices ara now supported.
+> NOTE: Only Zigbee devices are now supported.
 In future will be supported other types.
 It depends on Sonoff developers team

 ### Third-party device